S. 1213119th CongressSenate Bill

 This bill appears to be dead.

-No action has been recorded in 1 year, 1 month.
-The structural status shown below reflects an earlier milestone, not current activity.
+No action recorded in 1 year, 2 months.
+The structural status reflects an earlier milestone, not current activity.

 This bill prohibits the distribution of materially deceptive audio or visual media that is generated by artificial intelligence (AI) relating to federal candidates.
 The bill generally prohibits individuals, political committees, and other entities from knowingly distributing materially deceptive AI-generated audio or visual media in carrying out a federal election activity or of a federal candidate for the purpose of (1) influencing an election, or (2) soliciting funds.
 This prohibition does not apply to certain entities, such as radio or television broadcasting stations that broadcast such media with disclosures as part of a bona fide newscast.
 The bill also permits a federal candidate whose voice or likeness appears in such materially deceptive AI-generated audio or visual media to bring a civil action for injunctive relief or damages.